Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Envisioning Intentions in LLM Interactions

 \subsubsection{A Cognitive Task Process for Writing Tasks}

-A cognitive process model for writing posits writers first define the task environment, including the audience, the purpose, and tools~\cite{hayes2013new}.
-Next, the act of writing itself involves three \textit{intertwined} cognitive stages, including planning, translating, and reviewing.
-The \textit{planning} phase provides a mental roadmap for writing.
-It involves retrieving ideas or content related to the writing topic, articulating objectives such as the intent to inform, persuade, or entertain, and structuring the ideas in a coherent manner by deciding which points to introduce first, and how to transition from one idea to the next. \textit{Translating} is the act of navigating the planned roadmap and putting those ideas into words by converting cognitive representations into linguistic expressions.
-Third, after a segment of text (or the entire piece) is written, writers \textit{review} it to determine whether it aligns with their initial goals, such as whether the content is coherent, compelling, and clear.
-Based on this evaluation, they may choose to revise the text by restructuring entire paragraphs, adding new information, or deleting redundant or suboptimal content.
-Crucially, this cognitive process during a writing task is not simply a linear progression from one stage to the next, but an iterative, dynamic process of constant refinement and reflection as writers respond to ongoing assessment of their output.
+A cognitive process model for writing offers a more specific account of the steps required for completing a task~\cite{hayes2013new}.
+First, the writer defines the task environment, including the audience, the purpose, and tools.
+Next, the act of writing involves three \textit{intertwined} cognitive stages for planning, translating, and reviewing.
+The \textit{planning} phase creates a mental roadmap for writing.
+It involves retrieving ideas or content related to the topic, articulating objectives such as the intent to inform, persuade, or entertain, structuring ideas in a coherent order, and determining how to transition from one idea to the next.
+The \textit{translating} stage involves navigating the roadmap and putting ideas into words by converting cognitive representations into linguistic expressions.
+After a segment (or an entire piece) is written, a third stage involves \textit{Reviewing} it to determine whether it aligns with initial goals, such as coherency, compellingness, and clarity.
+Based on this evaluation, they may choose to revise the text through restructuring, adding new information, or deleting content.
+Crucially, this cognitive process during a writing task is not a linear progression from one stage to the next, but an iterative, dynamic process of constant repetition, refinement, and reflection as writers respond to their ongoing assessment of their created output.
+In this more specific model of cognitive processing in writing texts, the same general steps (planning, implementing, and evaluating) and prominent iteration are evident.
+In addition, a role for continual monitoring of what is produced and how it meets the goals suggests constant oversight of the generation process.